You might have heard about a new way of providing services called the 'gig economy', also called the 'on-demand' economy.

 Some people say that the on-demand economy gives workers freedom and choice to decide how and when to work.
 Others suggest that it also improves services for consumers and helps businesses to reach more customers.

-But there are also some concerns over whether people in the gig economy are being paid enough, whether the work is safe, or whether their are adequate protections for workers.
+But there are also some concerns over whether people in the gig economy are being paid enough, whether the work is safe, or whether there are adequate protections for workers.

 The Inquiry has called for submissions from a wide range of participants in the sector.
 It has encouraged interested parties to provide evidence, examples and case studies to support their submissions.

-The Inquiry will publish these submissions soon, once they have been reviewed for legal and privacy reasons.
+These submissions have now been published, after being reviewed for legal and privacy reasons.

 The Inquiry is also hosting discussions with businesses, unions and workers.

-Later this year, the Inquiry will use this information to make a report to the Victorian Government about its findings.
+The Inquiry will use this information to make a report to the Victorian Government about its findings by 31 March 2020.